-V. Differences Between the Country of Women in Indigenous Legends and the Yellow have multiple exceptional experiences that include several sexual relationships with the other sex.
-These extraordinary women have experienced almost everything that can occur to a woman and has undertaken challenges required for them to become a competent medium between tribes and nature.
+The series of stories in Native American legends regarding the "Yellow Woman" describes the legendary deeds of women with special talents.
+These women remain unmarried and isolated from society.
+They can communicate with various gods and spirits; moreover, they have multiple exceptional experiences that include several sexual relationships with the other sex.
+These extraordinary women have experienced almost everything that can occur to a woman and has undertaken the challenges required for them to become a competent medium between tribes and nature.
 Most crucially, they enable tribes to stay harmonious, balanced and thrive.
 Therefore, these women embody the bridge between tribes and land/nature.
-Their colour yellow symbolizes women, who play the essential roles of mediating between human beings and nature [11].
+Their colour yellow symbolizes women, who play the essential roles of mediating between human beings and nature [15].